glpi-project/doc/source/modules/management/suppliers.rst

 When buying an equipment of make X from supplier Y, two distinct information must be managed in GLPI: the vendor (X) and the supplier (Y).

-A supplier is characterized by a name, a tier type, a location (address, zip code, town, country) and a contact (web site, phone, fax...).
+A supplier is characterized by a name, a third party type, a location (address, postal code, town, country) and a contact (web site, phone, fax...).

 Supplier management allows to: